oieioi/dotfiles/README.md

 # dotfiles

-my dotfiles for macOS !
+My dotfiles for macOS and Ubuntu 18!